Income tax in Scotland

 - That’s where you’ve registered for things such as your GP, car insurance or your bank account

-How to pay Scottish income tax
+How do I pay income tax in Scotland?

 If you complete your own self-assessment tax return, there will be a box on your tax return you need to select to indicate that you pay the Scottish rate.